Shufflecake: plausible deniability for multiple hidden filesystems on Linux

 How secure, really, is Shufflecake?

-To be honest, probably not much currently.
+To be honest, probably not much currently, but we are constantly improving.
 We believe that the Shufflecake scheme itself offers a great balance of usability VS security and we think it can be developed into a very robust solution.
 A cryptographic security proof is also available.
 However, the Shufflecake implementation is currently a bit more than a prototype.
 There is still lot of work to do, features planned but missing, probably bugs.
 We would need an independent security audit at some point, but not before a good cleanup of the code and a stable milestone.
 If you would like to help us to make it happen feel free to contribute.